 Crouching, Ashito slammed both of his palms together in front of him, interlocking his fingers.
 He could feel the Jutsu building in his shoulders, the lightning roaring in his ears.

-The bright blue lightning started at his shoulders and traveled down both of his arms instantaneously before arcing off into the air.
-Faster than Ashito could see, the lightning connected to every single senbon in the air, jumping from one to the next instantly.
+The bright blue lightning started at his shoulders and instantly traveled down both of his arms before arcing off into the air.
+Faster than Ashito could see, the electricity connected to every single senbon in the air, instantly jumping from one to the next.

 Overloaded, the lightning began to heat each of the senbon needles up as it continued to charge them all with more and more electricity.
-All of the senbon needles melted before they ever reached him.
+All of the senbon needles melted before they reached Ashito.

 Cutting the chakra flow, Ashito forced the feeling of exhaustion to the side and grabbed his katana, which had buried itself in the sand next to him, before leaping into the air.

 The katana sliced through the air, its point tracing a bright line like the tail of a falling star.
-Dropping rapidly, Ashito buried his katana to the hilt in the head of the salamander puppet as it rose out of the sand once more.
+Dropping rapidly, Ashito buried his katana to the hilt in the salamander puppet’s head as it rose out of the sand once more.

-Opening its mouth regardless, the wooden salamander tried to bite him, but he was already gone.
+Opening its mouth regardless of the sword through its jaw, the wooden salamander tried to bite him, but he was already gone.

 Appearing out of thin air in front of the puppet, who fixed him with its beady black eyes, Ashito shot forward.
 Grabbing the handle of his katana in mid-air, Ashito held his arm straight, using his momentum to slice the puppet in two.